alliander-opensource/diva-irma-js/README.md

 ### Quick start guide: verifying an attribute

 See the API reference below for more details and points on each step.
-Also, see (the [DIVA js Reference Third Party](https://github.com/Alliander/diva-js-reference-3p) for an example).
+Also, see (the [DIVA js Reference Third Party Backend](https://github.com/Alliander/diva-js-reference-3p-backend) for an example).

 First initialize `diva-irma-js/session`: